mbgcodingcrash/week-1-challange/Develop/README.md

 WHEN I view the structure of the HTML elements
 THEN I find that the elements follow a logical structure independent of styling and positioning

+Moves some of the CSS elements around to make more fall in order from top to bottom of page.

 WHEN I view the image elements
 THEN I find accessible alt attributes

+Mad alt attributes for all images

 WHEN I view the heading attributes